andreatitti97/exp_assignment3/README.md

 - The magenta ball for now is removed from the detection since the simple OpenCV algorithm have problems with shade on the walls which are confused with magenta color, a better color detection can be implemented, but for now I preferred to remove the magenta color because wrong tracking can be dangerouse for the safety, for the system logic and the knowledge representation.
 - The obstacle avoidance in TRACK STATE is very simple, BUG algorithm, another better algorithm can be implemented.
 - If sometimes random position are generated near walls or obstacles the robot cannot found a global path.
+- In general sometimes the *move_base* server has problem in navigation to certain goals and can spend more time than usual to reach this goals.
+The best way to avoid this is to send a PLAY command for reset the action server.

 ## __Future Improvments__
 - The exploration in find state can be improved using the "explore-lite" package.